 Non-Profit, 501(c)(3) Organizations

-The act will make certain that non-profit groups that claim to operate in the best interest of consumers are held accountable to the highest standards of advocacy.
+The act will make certain that non-profit groups that claim to operate in the best interest of consumers are to the highest standards of advocacy.

 These centers will be funded by fines imposed on drugmakers involved in the of psychotropics.